Masihullah17/Machine-Learning-A-Z-Hands-on-in-python/README.md

 # Machine Learning A-Z Hands on in python
-Projects done in machine learning course on Udemy
+Hands-On projects done in machine learning course on Udemy in python